Skip to main content

 By Jenxi Seow

 Understanding health insurance in Shenzhen is crucial for your peace of mind.
 This guide covers mandatory social insurance, private insurance options, and how to access quality healthcare.
+Updated with 2026 contribution rates and premium data.

 Before you begin